Nuggets vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Additional Nuggets Insights & Trends

-- The Nuggets are 5-5 against the spread and 7-3 overall in their last 10 contests.
+- Denver has gone 7-3 over its past 10 games, with a 4-6 record against the spread during that span.

-- The Nuggets have hit the over in six of their past 10 contests.
+- In their past 10 contests, the Nuggets have hit the over five times.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.